-PSY316 Cross-Cultural and Holistic Perspectives in Psychology - 3 credits
+PSY316 Cross-Cultural Perspectives in Psychology -3 credits

-This course introduces cross-cultural, traditional, and psychospiritual views on human growth and development, wellness and illness, healing and belief, the ritual process, the roles of healers, altered states of consciousness, and comparative models of self-realization.
+This course introduces cross-cultural, traditional, and psycho-spiritual views on human growth and development, wellness and illness, healing and belief, the ritual process, the roles of healers, altered states of consciousness, and comparative models of self-realization.
 Drawing from a wide range of cultures and perspectives, the course emphasizes the internal coherence of these views and how individuals experience and use them in their own lives and settings.
 Given recent trends in diversity and cross-cultural encounters, it has become critical to understand the views of those who embrace radically different ideas about the world we all share.
 Special emphasis is given to the practical implications of this understanding in a variety of human service, educational, and therapeutic settings.

-PSY345 The Spiritual Dimension: Psychological and Educational Issues - 3 credits

-Educators, clinicians and human service providers need to understand the impact of spiritual experience and religious traditions upon the lives of the people we work with and to recognize how such understanding is intrinsic to new and emerging holistic views of development.
+PSY345 The Spiritual Dimension: Psychological and Educational Issues - 3 credits the lives of the people we work with and to recognize how such understanding is intrinsic to new and emerging holistic views of development.
 This interdisciplinary course explores the impact of the spiritual dimension upon education, psychological understanding, and development.
 Starting with the voices of children, our study draws from the psychology of religion, anthropology, education, and the humanities to examine the experiential core intrinsic to spiritual life.
 Special emphasis is given to helping students find practical ways to incorporate this learning into their professional activities.